Halsnøya: Urban areas and industry

-Halsnøy is usually divided into two unofficial zones by its locals: "utøyo" (the outer island) and "innøyo" (the inner island).
+Halsnøya is usually divided into two unofficial zones by its locals: "utøyo" (lit. 'the outer island') and "innøyo" (lit. 'the inner island').
 The "outer island" district consists of the villages of Sæbøvik and Eidsvik, located on the narrow northwestern part of the island.
-The "inner island" district is usually considered as the village area of Høylandsbygd and the larger, more rural, and rugged southeastern part of the island.
-Høylandsbygd is one of Western Norway's shipping capitals.
+The "inner island" district is usually considered as the village area of Høylandsbygda and the larger, more rural, and rugged southeastern part of the island.
+Høylandsbygda is one of Western Norway's shipping capitals.

 Tourism and places of interest

 Halsnøy is a popular place for tourists, especially from Germany and the Netherlands.
 Some of its most popular tourism attractions include Radiohola, the Halsnøy Abbey, and the Høylandsbygd shipping mural.

-Notable residents
+Notable people

-Some famous people from Halsnøy include:
+Some famous people from Halsnøya include: